Teenage girl buys lottery ticket "for fun" - and immediately cracks the million-dollar jackpot

 Student buys lottery ticket for the first time – and cracks 48 million jackpot

-Like the Canadian news channel Global News reports that it was Juliette Lamour’s first lottery ticket that she ever bought.
+It was Juliette Lamour’s first lottery ticket that she had ever bought, reports the Canadian news channel Global News.
 “I had just turned 18 and my grandfather suggested I buy a lottery ticket for fun,” Lamour said.
-She didn’t think it was a bad idea and went to a store.
-But since she had no experience playing the lottery, she was overwhelmed.
-She then called her father, who advised her to buy a “Lotto 6-49 Quick Pick”.
+She thought it would be a good idea to go to a store to try her luck.
+But since she had no lottery experience, she was overwhelmed and called her father.
+This encourages you to buy a “Lotto 6-49 Quick Pick”.

-This game is similar to German Lotto 6aus49.
-With the “Quick Pick” the six numbers from a total of 49 are not consciously ticked, but selected at random.
-Unsuspectingly, Lamour handed in her lucky ticket.
+The game is similar to the German Lotto 6aus49.
+With “Quick Pick”, however, the six numbers are randomly selected from 49 numbers and not consciously ticked.
+Without any premonition, Lamour submitted her lucky ticket.
 Such a lottery ticket became another woman’s nightmare – she wished she had torn it up.

 Bought ticket “for fun”: 18-year-old clears lottery jackpot – and reveals her plans